Orden14/RaidPlanner/readme.md

 ## About
 RaidPlanner is a tool for planning Guild Wars 2 instanced content.
-I have no plan to made an english translation of the app for now.
+I have no plan to make an english translation of the app for now.
 /!\ Application is still in early-stage development /!\

 ## Project startup
 This is a Symfony project running on Symfony 7.
-In order to run the project easily, you need the following tools :
+To run the project easily, you need the following tools :
 - Php 8.3
 - Symfony CLI
 - Composer